-First, on August 30, Textron (USA) announced its intention to cease production of the weapons.
+In 2014, one of these, Alliant Techsystems (USA) was dropped from the WMPF portfolio.
+In 2015, another firm, Singapore Technologies, was forced to withdraw from the trade.
+WMPF had £2.8 million invested in the firm.
+In 2016 Textron (USA) announced its intention to cease production of the weapons.
 Pressure groups on both sides of the Atlantic have contributed to this.
 WMPF has about £500,000 invested in Textron.
 Then the Trustees of WMPF (all elected Councillors) agreed to exert pressure on the last cluster bomb-maker on their books, Hanwha (South Korea), to cease its involvement in the trade.

 The million and more Council tax-payers in the West Midlands can feel a little better now about where their money is ending up.